80sFather/80sFather/README.md

 We're extremely mentally unwell, be patient, We're in a really bad spot right now so iwec at all times (Temporary)

 Heads up: I WILL insult you if you 1.
 Insult ANYONE I care about (Unless it's stated to be a joke OR it's friendly banter, Using tonetags is much appreciated) 2.
 Make anyone I care about uncomfortable.
-3. if you're just a freak ./neg (Pred, Racists, Homophobes, Transphobes ect ect
+3. if you're just a freak ./neg (Pred, Racists, Homophobes, Transphobes <- Fuck you if you consider yourself any of these & DNI)